Saturday means Deutsche Schule (German School)

 Roemer Glass- Green Stemmed German Wine Glasses

 What is Roemer Glass?
-These traditional German wine glasses with green stems are all over Germany, and they are used to serve delicious wines from the Rhine or Moselle Region.
-We had a set in our home while I was growing up… and my family in Germany has them.
-I’d bet that most German families have a set in the…
+These traditional German wine glasses with green stems are used to serve delicious wines from the Rhine or Moselle regions.
+We had a set in our home while I was growing up, and my family in Germany has them.
+I’d bet that most German families have a set in the Schrank.
+I even have a few…

 Castles on the Mosel River -Moselle River Valley Castles

-Sure, everyone is familiar with the Rhine.
-We’ve all heard the songs and legends (and maybe even seen a puppet show) based on the mighty river that crosses the length of Germany from south to north.
-But with so much focus on the romantic Rhine, people tend to forget the Mosel River, which is a tremendous shame, because the Castles…
+Everyone is familiar with the Rhine.
+We’ve all heard the songs and legends based on the mighty river that crosses the length of Germany from south to north.
+But, with so much focus on the romantic Rhine, people tend to forget the Mosel River, which is a tremendous shame because the Castles on the Mosel River (Moselle River) are a…